AmithBV0606/NextJs-Part-5/README.md

 - Pattern 2 : Client component inside another client component.
 Visit - `app/interleaving/page.tsx`, `component/client-component-one.tsx` and `client-component-two.tsx`.

 - Pattern 3 : Client component inside a server component.
 Visit - `app/interleaving/page.tsx`, `component/server-component-one.tsx` and `client-component-one.tsx`.

+- Pattern 4 : Server component inside a client component.
+Visit - `app/interleaving/page.tsx` and `component/client-component-one.tsx`.

+**NOTE :**

+1. In the 4th pattern, you'll see an error because any component nested inside a client component automaticaaly becomes a client component too.

+2. Since client components render after server components, you can't import a server component directly into a client component.

+3. Even though server component one is defined as server component, when it is nested inside a client component, it transforms into a client component which is executed client side.

+4. In the client environment, there is no file system module and hence the error.

+5. It is important to remember that importing a server component into a client component is a pattern not supported in Next.js